-- Provide assistance and direction to incoming first-year, transfer students, and graduate students
+- Provide assistance and direction to incoming first-year, transfer, and graduate students.

-- Increase awareness of on-campus and off-campus resources
+- Increase awareness of on- and off-campus resources.

 Responsibilities of Peer Mentors

-• Greet and welcome new international students, provide information about workshops, social events, ISS, CUNY and Brooklyn College services and resources thru different social media channels and in person
+- Greet and welcome new international students, and provide information about workshops, social events, ISS, CUNY, and Brooklyn College services and resources through different social media channels and in person.

-- Speak to small groups of international students about topics related to adjusting to NYC life
+- Speak to small groups of international students about topics related to adjusting to life in New York.

-- Contribute to the ISS, YouTube, and other social media with posts describing your personal experiences making the initial adjustment to NYC and the U.S.
+- Contribute to the ISS, YouTube, and other social media with posts describing your personal experiences making the initial adjustment to New York and the United States.

-- Share your experiences and suggestions with newly admitted and current international students through social media, video and online chats and other forums.
+- Share your experiences and suggestions with newly admitted and current international students through social media, video, online chats, and other forums.

-• Other duties as assigned that relate to enhancing international student services at Brooklyn College
+- Perform other duties as assigned that relate to enhancing international student services at Brooklyn College.

-- Those students who are selected to be International Peer Mentor will complete a two-hour training and then be required to participate in monthly Coffee Times throughout the academic year.
-The time commitment, including training, meetings, and regularly scheduled peer advising hours will be approximately 3-5 hours per week, depending upon students' availability and the schedule of activities and/or events.
-ISS Peer Mentors must be available to attend the check-in and orientation program for new international students in August and January.
+- Those students who are selected to be an international peer mentor will complete a two-hour training session and then be required to participate in monthly Coffee Times throughout the academic year.
+The time commitment, including training, meetings, and regularly scheduled peer advising hours, will be approximately three to five hours per week, depending upon students' availability and the schedule of activities and/or events.
+ISS peer mentors must be available to attend the check-in and orientation program for new international students in August and January.

-- In good standing with the Brooklyn College ( e.g. not on disciplinary probation)
+- In good standing with Brooklyn College (i.e., not on disciplinary probation)

-• Good working knowledge of different computer applications and programs (e.g. Microsoft Work, Mac, Power Point, Excel, Photo Shop, etc.)
+- Good working knowledge of different computer applications and programs (e.g., Microsoft Word, Mac, Power Point, Excel, Photoshop, etc.)

 - Orientation is an important step for new international students.
 Whether you are new to the United States or to Brooklyn College, it is essential that you learn about campus resources and the available student support services.
 There is a college-wide orientation in August and January as well as an International Student Welcome Workshop.
 International students are strongly encouraged to attend both.